wavefrontHQ/docs/pages/doc/csp_getting_started.md

 ## What Is a VMware Cloud Organization Role?

 A VMware account can belong to one or more VMware Cloud organizations.
 A VMware account belongs to a given VMware Cloud organization if the account has an organization role for that organization.
-The organization roles are:
+There are three organization roles:
 - The **Organization Owner** role has full administrative access to all resources in the organization.
 They can invite users to the organization and assign role-based access to all users, including themselves.
 Also, they can kick off an enterprise domain federation and invite an **Enterprise Administrator**.
 See [Setting Up Enterprise Federation with VMware Cloud Services Guide](https://docs.vmware.com/en/VMware-Cloud-services/services/setting-up-enterprise-federation-cloud-services/GUID-76FAECB3-CFAA-461E-B9C9-2A49C39CD17F.html).

     When you create an organization during a service onboarding process, you become its first **Organization Owner**.